sofianatale/LAB1_project/README.md

 - `Python` – for custom preprocessing, subset generation, and performance evaluation

 ## Methodology
-For a detailed step-by-step implementation of the entire pipeline (from data collection to evaluation), see the Jupyter notebook [`pipeline.ipynb`](./pipeline.ipynb).

 ### 1. Dataset Preparation
 - **Positive dataset**: Proteins annotated with the InterPro ID `IPR002223` (Kunitz-type domain) were downloaded from UniProt.